meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 0x60006180005b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b8051630000002f576300000038565b5b5b6300000020565b00
 ```

-We let some space at the begining to let us a margin for some adjustements in the second input program.
+We let some space at the beginning to let us a margin for some adjustements in the second input program.
 This program does almost nothing, but compiles and runs finely.
 But after the first execution, some mappings are affected.
 In particular, we have:

 ```solidity
 loops[26] = 29 // `[` is matched to `]`